ngalamac/hello-rails-back-end/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank [Gregoire Vella](https://www.behance.net/gregoirevella) for the original [Design](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding) on Behance.
+I would like to thank my coding partners for the support they gave me

 <p align="right">(<a href="#readme-top">back to top</a>)</p>